kiboschool/course-intro-to-data-science/src/lessons/exploratory-analysis.md

 <aside>

-Watch the video below to get an overview of the coming week.
+Watch the video below to get an overview of this week.

 </aside>